Itachi546/QuadTree-Terrain/README.md

 # Yeti3D
-  Graphics Abstraction on top of low level graphics such as Vulkan for learning purpose.
+  Graphics Abstraction on top of low level graphics API such as Vulkan for learning purpose.

 # Screenshot